gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/kubernetes-guide/running-on-kubernetes.md

 # Running Gaffer on Kubernetes

-Gaffers Open Container Initiative (OCI) images mean it is also possible to deploy via kubernetes to give an alternative scalable deployment.
+Gaffer's Open Container Initiative (OCI) images mean it is also possible to deploy via kubernetes to give an alternative scalable deployment.
 This guide will assume the reader is familiar with general usage of kubernetes, further reading is available in the [official documentation](https://kubernetes.io/docs/home/).